-an itinerary for a 3-day Berlin World War II tour:
+Possible Itinerary for a World War II Tour in Berlin

 Day 1: